California Dream For All Shared Appreciation Loan

 Interest Rate | Homebuyer Education |

-The Dream For All Shared Appreciation Loan is a down payment assistance program for first-time homebuyers to be used in conjunction with the Dream For All Conventional first mortgage to help cover down payment and/or closing costs.
+The Dream For All Shared Appreciation Loan is a down payment and/or closing cost assistance program for first-generation homebuyers, used with the Dream For All Conventional first mortgage.

-When the home is sold, transfered or the first mortgage is paid in full - the homebuyer repays the original down payment loan, plus a share of the appreciation in the value of the home.
+When the home is sold, transferred or the first mortgage is paid in full, the homebuyer repays the original down payment loan, plus a share of the appreciation in the value of the home.

 Program Updates